ORDER YOUR FREE AUDIOBOOK EDITION OF "COOL ON THE OUTSIDE..."

 And that, my friend, is the essence of cool."

-The companion audio "Deep Dives" on this website were crafted with the help of Notebook LM to explore topics raised in our books.
-They are AI-generated from sources we provide.
-Images and illustrations were created by the author, using AI tools.
+The companion audio “Deep Dives” on this website were created with the assistance of NotebookLM using source materials selected and provided by us.
+Certain images and illustrations on this website were created by the author with the assistance of AI tools.
 Brand Mavrick is a fictional character.

 CrankyBooks